 | repair | rewear | upcycle | swap | share |

-Upcycle Fashion delivers hand sewing workshops teaching repair and upcycling techniques to increase the longevity of clothing.
-In addition to workshops, you can book a sustainable fashion talk for your group that focuses on circular economy, community initiatives and how repair and upcycling skills can be used to grow the slow fashion movement.
+In addition to workshops, you can book a sustainable fashion talk for your students, business or group that focuses on the circular economy, community initiatives and how repair and upcycling skills can be used to grow the slow fashion movement.

-I choose to upcycle and reuse my clothing to reduce the volume of textiles heading to landfill.
+I choose to upcycle and reuse my clothing to reduce the volume of textiles heading to landfill, incineration or downcycling.
 Reducing the volume of waste dumped in landfill is essential and reusing and recycling helps this happen.
 One of the best ways to reduce the impact of the fashion industry on the planet is to use again what we already have.